vizzuhq/ipyvizzu-story/docs/docs/environments/streamlit.md

 ## Installation

-Install ipyvizzu-story (for more information see [Installation chapter](../installation.md) of our documentation site).
+Run the following command in your command line in order to install ipyvizzu-story (for more installation options and details see [Installation chapter](../installation.md) of our documentation site).

 ```sh
 pip install ipyvizzu-story[streamlit]